mmasenheimer/SpringBoot-RestAPI-DB-Project/dev_log.md

 functionality
 - Was able to implement HQL queries for more complex database methods
 - Began working on a subproject with Jackson and SpringWeb

+# 2025-06-20

+- Curated a REST API design for the project